 Dahmer vs Gacy is made by Ford Austin, a child actor of the 1970s who had minor roles in some classic tv series of the era.
 Ford Austin has made a variety of other films as director with the genre likes of Cerebral Print: The Secret Files (2005), The Curse of Lizzie Borden (2006), Gothic Vampires from Hell (2007), Attitude for Destruction (2008), Grappling With Your Demons (2008) and Aliens vs. A-holes (2012).

 With Dahmer vs Gacy, Ford Austin hits in with a gungily cheap and sarcastic gonzo approach.
 This is something that has become prevalent down the low-budget end of the market in recent years – see the films of Troma or something like Uwe Boll’s Postal (2007), perhaps at best the cult hit of Hobo with a Shotgun (2011).
 Surprisingly, the idea of a cloned version of a serial killer has been conducted before with the more serious-minded Jean-Claude Van Damme vehicle Replicant (2001).
 (To some extent, there was also Virtuosity (1995) about collective serial killer personalities replicated inside a nanotech android).
 Dahmer vs Gacy is however the first to conduct the idea with existing real world serial killers.
 That said, it has to largely ignore the pathology of either killer – neither Dahmer nor Gacy were random spree killers who targeted anybody they came across, both operated out of specific sexual urges and primary among these was the need to dominate and control rather than simply slaughter their victims.
-The film even shows the gay Dahmer enjoying the sexual favours of a woman at one point.
+The film even shows Dahmer, who was gay in real life, enjoying the sexual favours of a woman at one point.